snowch-notes/digital_electronics/compact_dlatch.md

 4. **Result**: Pressing button → CLK = 1, releasing → CLK = 0

 ### Step 4: Create CLK̄ (Inverted Clock)
-For this simple demo, **manually control CLK̄**:
+For this simple demo, use a **third button for CLK̄**:
-- When CLK button is pressed: Connect CLK̄ to GND (0)
+- Press CLK̄ button → CLK̄ = 1
-- When CLK button is released: Connect CLK̄ to +5V (1)
+- Release CLK̄ button → CLK̄ = 0
+- **Important**: Press CLK and CLK̄ alternately - when one is pressed, the other should be released

-*Alternative: Use a NOT gate (like 74HC04) or a simple NMOS inverter*
+*Alternative: Use a NOT gate (like 74HC04) or build a simple NMOS inverter with a pull-up resistor*

 ### Step 5: Build the Transmission Gate
 1. Place NMOS (T1) and PMOS (T2) side by side
-2. Connect the **Sources/Drains**:
+2. Connect the **Drains and Sources in parallel**:
-   - Connect D input to one end of both transistors (in parallel)
+   - Connect D input to the drain (or source) end of both transistors
-   - Connect Q output node to the other end of both transistors
+   - Connect Q output node to the source (or drain) end of both transistors
+   - *Note: In transmission gates, drain/source are interchangeable due to bidirectional operation*
 3. Connect the **Gates**:
    - NMOS gate to CLK
    - PMOS gate to CLK̄

 ### Step 6: Add Output Indicator
+**Recommended (High-Active - easier to observe):**
-1. Connect LED cathode (short leg) to Q node
+1. Connect LED anode (long leg) to Q node
-2. Connect LED anode (long leg) through 220Ω resistor to +5V
+2. Connect LED cathode (short leg) through 220Ω resistor to GND
-3. *Note: LED will light when Q is LOW (sinking current)*
+3. LED lights when Q = 1 (HIGH)

-Alternatively, for active-high indication:
-- Connect LED anode to Q
+**Alternative (Low-Active):**
-- Connect LED cathode through resistor to GND
+- Connect LED cathode to Q, anode through resistor to +5V
+- LED lights when Q = 0 (LOW, sinking current)

 ### Step 7: Optional Pull-down on Q
 Add a 10kΩ resistor from Q to GND to help observe floating behavior